Reid04278/credit-risk-classification/README.md

   ## Summary
 Based on the classification reports, both models would be appropriate tools to determine the health of loans.
-Model 1 was more likely to include false negatives in determining recall.
+Model 1 was more likely to include false negatives in determining recall, as determined by the recall of 0.89 in the 1 label..
 Model 2 however, was clearly superior in determining the risk of loan default, as well as being an equally good predictor of the healthiness of loans as Model 1.
 Therefore, I recommend the use of Model 2 to determine the creditworthiness of loan borreowers.